Trix0909/SkillMatch/README.md

 # SkillMatch

-A Django web application for structured professional profiles and keyword-weighted job matching, implemented from Trina Kinyua’s three supplied project files (admission number 168111).
+A Django web application for structured professional profiles and keyword-weighted job matching.

-The working proposal is the implementation authority where the files differ.
 This build uses **Django templates, Bootstrap 5, SQLite and scikit-learn**, as specified in the proposal and defense presentation.
-The earlier concept note’s React frontend is superseded by those detailed specifications.
+The React frontend is superseded by detailed specifications in the documentation.
 See [requirements and source decisions](docs/REQUIREMENTS.md).

 ## Run on Windows